 Get to Know Me

-I’m a Sleep Consultant for first-time parents, like YOU, who are ready to sleep again.
+I’m a Sleep Consultant for parents, like YOU, who are ready to sleep again.
 You know the lack of sleep is taking a toll on your patience, your ability to feel normal, and your relationships.
 I help you get your children sleeping so that you can feel like yourself again.

 Hey, I’m Bailey!